Fort Henry (West Virginia): First Siege of Fort Henry

 In 1777, Native Americans of the Shawnee, Wyandot and Mingo tribes joined to attack colonial settlements along the Ohio River.
 Local men later joined by recruits from Fort Shepherd (in Elm Grove) and Fort Holliday defended the fort.
 The native force subsequently burned the surrounding cabins and destroyed livestock.
 Major Samuel McColloch led a small force of men from Fort Vanmetre along Short Creek to assist the besieged Fort Henry.
 McColloch was separated from his men and was chased by attacking Indians.
 Upon his horse, McColloch charged up Wheeling Hill and made what is known as McColloch's Leap 300 ft down its eastern side to safety.
 The Indians rushed to the edge, expecting to see the Major lying dead in a crumpled heap at the bottom of the hill.
 To their great surprise they instead saw McColloch, still mounted on his white horse, galloping away from them.

 Second Siege of Fort Henry

-In 1782, an Indian force along with some Loyalist soldiers attempted to captured Fort Henry.
+In 1782, an Indian force along with some Loyalist soldiers attempted to capture Fort Henry.
 During this siege, Fort Henry's supply of ammunition was exhausted.
 The defenders decided to dispatch one of its men to secure more ammunition from the Zane homestead.
 Betty Zane volunteered for the dangerous task.
 During her departing run, she was heckled by both the Indians and Loyalists.
 Upon successfully reaching the Zane homestead, she gathered a tablecloth and filled it with gunpowder.
 During her return, she was fired upon but was uninjured.
 It is believed that one bullet did, in fact, pierce her clothing.
 As a result of Zane's heroism, Fort Henry remained in American control.
 Numerous other skirmishes took place nearby.